-You shouldn’t need to sacrifice comfort or empty your wallet to keep your home at a pleasant temp during warm days.
+You shouldn’t be forced to sacrifice comfort or empty your wallet to keep your residence at a refreshing temperature during the summer.

-But what is the best setting, exactly?
-We discuss advice from energy experts so you can determine the best setting for your residence.
+But what is the right temp, exactly?
+We go over recommendations from energy experts so you can choose the best setting for your loved ones.

-Here’s what we recommend for the most energy-efficient setting for air conditioning in Yukon.
+Here’s what we suggest for the most energy-efficient setting for air conditioning in Yukon.

 Recommended Thermostat Settings for Summer